Ecwid/ecwid-wordpress-plugin/readme.txt

 == Changelog ==
 = 6.8.9 - Dec 4, 2019 =
 - **Several fixes and improvements for the "Import from WooCommerce" tool.** If you import your products from WooCommerce to Ecwid, the import process now should work faster.
 We also added import of product sale prices from WooCommerce import "Sale Price".
 In the storefront, this price will be struck out to demonstrate the discount and the ON SALE label will appear on the product.
-- Avada, Twenty Twenty themes improved compatibility.
+- Avada, SimplyNews, Twenty Twenty themes improved compatibility.
 Even though Ecwid is compatible with every WordPress theme by design, some slight fixes and improvements are sometimes needed to make storefront look better.
 That’s why we are always monitoring how Ecwid pages look and behave in WordPress ecommerce themes.
 - Minor fixes and improvements.

 = 6.8.8 - Oct 31, 2019 =